Gravity and Antigravity

 The nature of the Biefeld-Brown (B-B) effect continues to generate controversy.
 According to the classical B-B effect, the largest force on an asymmetric capacitor (i.e. one where the two electrodes are of different sizes) is in a direction from the negative (larger) electrode toward the positive (smaller) electrode.
 Thomas Bahder and Chris Fazi, at the US Army Research Laboratory, have verified that when a high voltage of about 30,000 volts is applied to an asymmetric capacitor (in the form of a ‘lifter’), the capacitor experiences a net force toward the smaller electrode, but they found that the force is independent of the polarity of the applied voltage.

-The B-B effect is said to be demonstrated by cheap, lightweight devices known as ‘lifters’, made of aluminum foil, balsa wood, and thin wire, and powered by a ground-based high-voltage power supply.13 Hundreds of independent researchers around the world are experimenting with these devices.
+The B-B effect is said to be demonstrated by cheap, lightweight devices known as ‘lifters’, made of aluminium foil, balsa wood and thin wire, and powered by a ground-based high-voltage power supply.14 Hundreds of independent researchers around the world have experimented with these devices.
 The lower and larger electrode is a strip of aluminium foil stretched between balsa wood struts.
 The smaller electrode is a thin strip of wire mounted about one inch above the aluminium foil.
 When a 30,000 volt charge is applied, a hissing noise is heard and the lifter rises into the air as far as its tether will reach.
 A thrust also occurs when the lifter is oriented horizontally, showing that the effect does not involve gravity shielding.
 The lifter works regardless of whether the positive or negative terminal is connected to the wire (the leading electrode), though the thrust is slightly larger if a positive voltage is applied.

 Gyroscopes: Newton in a spin